Want to swim the English Channel? Here are my tips for a successful crossing:

 4. Train in miserable conditions.
 The difference will be a tremendous relief on the day.

 5. Become friends with the cold.
-Even 18°C feels icy after 10 hours.
+At the peak of summer the water can be 18°C, but that will feel icy after 10 hours.

 6. Spend loads of time on technique.
 When you get the basics right everything else falls into place.